IvanZoccolan/valuer/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:
+## Release notes

-* Maintainer: 'Ivan Zoccolan <ivan.zoccolan@gmail.com>'
+In this release, I have:

-  New submission
+* Fixed an heap overflow in calc_account.cpp.
+Tests and examples pass with:

-## Resubmission
+* R devel with ASAN / UBSAN sanitizers (gcc 6.2.1, R 2016-12-11 r71774 )   (rocker-org)
-This is a resubmission.
-I have:
+* R devel with ASAN / UBSAN sanitizers using clang/clang++(clang version 3.8.1-16, R 2016-12-19 r71819)  (rocker-org)
-* Fixed not canonical CRAN URLs in README and vignette.
+* Note: 'AddressSanitizer: undefined-behavior' is raised by clang on Rcpp own code.

 ## Downstream dependencies
 Currently there are no downstream dependencies of valuer.